ethan0905/Starton_hackathon_2022/README.md

 ## ❗ Problem
 #### What problem does your project solve?
-- Contract distortion
+1. Contract falsification
-- Deadline for payement not respected
+2. Deadline for payement not respected
-- Wrong amount
+3. Terms of contract not respected

 #### How does it fit into the theme "Building a Decentralized Future"?
 The solution is independant, self governing.